SteveSayantan/DevOps-Bootcamp/kubernetes/serviceAccount.md

 ### Authentication

-Requests from your Pod to the API server use these tokens and are authenticated as:
+Requests from our Pod to the API server use these tokens and are authenticated as:
 ```
 system:serviceaccount:<namespace>:<serviceaccount-name>
 ```

-and are part of groups:
+Every service account is automatically part of two groups:

-* `system:serviceaccounts`
+* `system:serviceaccounts`:This is a cluster-wide group that includes all service accounts in the cluster.
-* `system:serviceaccounts:<namespace>`
+* `system:serviceaccounts:<namespace>`:This is a namespace-specific group that includes all service accounts within that namespace.

 ## Manually retrieve ServiceAccount credentials
 If we need the credentials for a ServiceAccount to mount in a non-standard location, or for an audience that isn't the API server, use one of the following methods.